bentomhall/nih-system/homebrewery/world/player-options.md

 Additionally, you can touch one creature who is frightened, charmed, or possessed and expend 2 STA as an action, removing the effect or expelling the possessor.

 #### Lightning Step
 Starting at 15th level, when you use your Flash Step ability, all creatures within 5 feet of your destination must make a Constitution saving throw against a DC of 8 + your Intelligence modifier + your proficiency bonus.
 On a failed save, targets take lightning damage equal to your proficiency bonus &times; your Intelligence modifier and are staggered until the beginning of your next turn.
 On a success, targets take half damage and are not staggered.
+Staggered creatures cannot take reactions and make attacks at disadvantage.

 When you do this, you can expend 5 STA.
 If you do so, creatures that fail their saving throw are stunned instead of staggered and targets that succeed are staggered until the start of your next turn.